alexander16108/Sun-Blog/README.md

  - RSpec

 ## Setup
-Get the link of the repository: https://github.com/chaw-bot/Sun-Blog Clone it as git@github.com:alexander16108/Sun-Blog.git on a Terminal Usage
+the link of the repository: https://github.com/alexander16108/Sun-Blog

+Clone it as `it@github.com:alexander16108/Sun-Blog.git`on a Terminal

+## Usage
 Run bundle install on a Terminal to get Gemfile dependencies.
 Start the server by running rails s

-Author
+## Author
 ### 👤 Alexander Odufuye

 GitHub: @alexander16108